-You might think I’m crazy, but read on, and you’ll see that there’s actually a HUGE connection between our emotional wellbeing and those chronically tight spots in your hips.
+You might think I’m crazy, but read on!
+I promise you’ll learn that there’s actually a HUGE connection between our emotional wellbeing and those chronically tight spots in your (seemingly cranky) hips.

 It’s no secret that the mind and body are connected.
 Yoga teachers have been talking about this stuff for years, and I see it in my own practice all the time.

 I’ve seen otherwise healthy clients all of a sudden develop chronic pain or even frozen shoulder after a trauma.
 Nothing else in their life will have changed.
 There were no physical injuries that occurred.

 The only thing that changed was that they experienced emotional trauma and their body is trying to protect them from discomfort.